 The second was called My Father Was A Hero (Viking) and told the story of the men and women who returned home to London after WW2 but could not handle peace time.
 His third book Is God Still An Englishman?
 How Britain Lost Its Faith (But Found New Soul) was published by Little, Brown.
 It explores the dramatic changes in British culture and spirituality over the last 30 years and celebrates the possibilities for the future.

 Cole has spoken at many literary festivals and events including Cheltenham, Ways With Words and Greenbelt.
-He is a visiting lecturer at Westminster University and a former tutor for the Arvon Foundation.
+He has been a visiting lecturer at Westminster University and a former tutor for the Arvon Foundation.

 After joining the Waltham Forest Guardian at the age of 16 and training as a journalist, he went on to work as a writer in refugee camps around the world, including Asia and Africa, before returning to this country to graduate with a First Class degree in Contemporary Writing (English, in plain English).
 Cole is based in London and East Sussex.
 He is a father of four, three of whom came at once.